Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Equations and numerical method

 When a spherically symmetric spacetime in Schwarzschild coordinates,

 interacts linearly with an external field, its perturbations may be described by the Regge-Wheeler equation,

-where $s$ is the spin-weight of the perturbing field, $\ell \geq s$ is a harmonic mode index, $\bar{x}$ is the Regge-Wheeler tortoise of the spacetime \eqref{eq:GenSpherST} and $V_{s,\ell}$ is an effective potential dependent on the spin-weight of the external field and the metric function $f(\bar{r})$.
+where $s$ is the spin weight of the perturbing field, $\ell \geq s$ is a harmonic mode index, $\bar{x}$ is the Regge-Wheeler tortoise of the spacetime \eqref{eq:GenSpherST} and $V_{s,\ell}$ is an effective potential dependent on the spin weight of the external field and the metric function $f(\bar{r})$.

 Solutions with a stationary wave ansatz,